In this article

 This treatment is available on a short- and long-term basis.
 Patients will stay at a professional medical facility throughout treatment.

-This treatment typically involves behavioral therapies, medical detox, alcohol counseling, and support groups.
+This treatment involves behavioral therapies, medical detox, alcohol counseling, and support groups.

 In this article